Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian

 where $\perpT{Z}{Y} = T(Z, Y)$ is the solution to the optimal transport barycenter problem

 Here $c(\cdot, \cdot)$ is a pairwise cost function, for which we adopt the squared Euclidean norm

-Throughout this article, \( T(Z,Y) \) denotes the solution to the (OTBP) in \eqref{otbp}, interpreted as \( Z \) stripped of the effect of \( Y \).
-In other words, $T$ is the map with minimal cost that removes from $Z$ any variability attributable to $Y$.
-As discussed in~\cite{tabak2025monge}, for smooth conditional distributions, this problem coincides with the Wasserstein barycenter problem: if $\mu_y$ denotes the conditional distribution of $Z \mid Y = y$, then the distribution $\mu^\ast$ of $\perpT{Z}{Y}=T(Z, Y)$ solves the corresponding Wasserstein barycenter problem:
+Throughout this article, \( \perpT{Z}{Y} = T(Z,Y) \) denotes the solution to the (OTBP) in \eqref{otbp}, interpreted as \( Z \) stripped of the effect of \( Y \): $T$ is the map with minimal cost that removes from $Z$ any variability attributable to $Y$.
+As discussed in~\cite{tabak2025monge}, for smooth conditional distributions, this problem coincides with the Wasserstein barycenter problem: if $p_y(Z)$ denotes the conditional distribution of $Z \mid Y = y$, then the distribution $p^\ast(\perpT{Z}{Y})$ of the random variable $\perpT{Z}{Y}=T(Z, Y)$ solves the corresponding Wasserstein barycenter problem:

 where $\Pi(\rho, \nu)$ is the set of joint distributions having $\rho$ and $\nu$ as marginals.
 Moreover,

 Then we relax our starting condition \eqref{W,Z|Y} to